Business Analyst in Scrum

 • BA is the Product Owner

-• BA works inside the Scrum Team assisting the Product Owner flesh specific details.
+• BA works inside the Scrum Team, assisting the Product Owner to flesh out specific details.
 (This happens most often when there is one PO for multiple teams working on a single product, in which case the PO is focused on Product Strategy/Prioritization not PBIs/User Stories)

-• BA participates with QA and Programmers to define acceptance criteria - in the BDD style
+• BA participates with QA and Programmers to define acceptance criteria using the BDD (Behaviour-Driven Development) collaborative approach.
+BDD leverages the detail-oriented skills of the BA to ensure we’ve covered all of the edge cases.

 • BA cross skills and helps with QA, this is a natural outgrowth of the previous step